wwrk2/text-editor/README.md

 # simple-text-editor
-A simple text editor with open, save, and font size options.
+A simple text editor with open, save, and font size options for practicing the use of MVC architecture.
-This is v1.00